 When it comes to joining braided line and either mono or fluoro line, we use two basic knots.
-For light tackle fishing we use the Double Uni Knot.
+For light tackle fishing we use the Double Uni Knot (both rank among our top seven fishing knots of all time along with the Pitzen Knot).

 The bad news is the FG Knot is significantly harder to tie than the Double Uni Knot, but the extra effort rewards you with an almost 100% transfer of strength.
 And it is thinner than competing knots such as the Double Uni and the Albright Knot so it goes through your rod guides much easier.